abdusco/abdus.dev/src/posts/fixing-wsl2-localhost-access-issue/fixing-wsl2-localhost-access-issue.md

 I've been using [WSL][wsl] ever since it came out.
 It was nice being able to run Linux on Windows without the overhead of VMs.
 But it had some issues, like not being able to run Docker natively.
 Microsoft then released a new version called WSL2 which has brought native Docker support.

 One feature of WSL is that it allows sharing IP address space for services listening to [localhost][localhost].
-This means one can access servers running on WSL on Windows as if it were running on Windows.
+This means one can access servers running on WSL from Windows as if it were running on Windows.
 This lets us, for instance, access a Docker container listening to `0.0.0.0:8000` on WSL from Windows using `localhost:8000`.

 ## Problem